-In the second experiment, we perform experiments on three large-scale graphs: ogbn-arxiv, ogbn-products, and ogbn-proteins.
-In this experiment, the significance of the mini-batch generation step of the proposed framework becomes more prominent since employing full-batch large-scale graphs can impose considerable demands on GPU memory due to the necessity of loading all node embeddings onto the GPU.
-In this experiment, we employ a random-walk sampling approach to generate mini-batches.
-The results presented in Table \ref{tab:table_large_mini_batch}, demonstrate that the proposed SGCL model consistently outperforms other contrastive learning methods on large-scale graphs.
-It's worth noting that ogbn-products serves as an excellent benchmark for our proposed models due to two key advantages.
-Firstly, its high homophily rate increases the likelihood of discovering neighboring nodes of positive pairs as new positive pairs, enhancing the performance of the model.
-Secondly, by using mini-batch graphs, instead of the full-batch graph with numerous connected components, we can effectively move beyond the extremely small components.
-This approach provides richer neighboring information, resulting in the generating of more efficient augmented graphs that contribute to the improved performance of the contrastive loss framework.
+The results presented in Table \ref{tab:table_large_mini_batch}, demonstrate that the SGCL consistently outperforms other contrastive learning methods on large-scale graphs.
+Rssults for GraphMAE2 have been reproduced using the standard data split to ensure fair comparisons.
+It's worth noting that ogbn-products serves as a valuable benchmark for our proposed models providing two key advantages.
+Firstly, its high homophily rate increases the likelihood of identifying neighboring nodes of positive pairs as new positive pairs, thereby enhancing the performance of the model.
+Secondly, by using mini-batch graphs instead of the full-batch graph with numerous connected components, we can effectively bypass the extremely small components.
+This approach offers richer neighboring information, leading to the generation of more effective augmented graphs and enhancing the performance of the contrastive loss framework.